One-T: Setting

+Bein’ a Star, it also shows an apartment building with rooms for One-T & Ee; One-T lives in his apartment living room and Ee lives in her apartment bathroom.

+The music videos for The One-T’s ABC take place at an updated version of the city, with Kamasutra taking place in a movie studio and Hamburgesa taking place at a Fast Food Restaurant.
+For Tomorrow’s War, it takes place in a darkened room which turns out to be Cool-T’s apartment bedroom with the video game he’s playing taking place during a war zone where he and his friends are.

+Animation

+The videos from The One-T ODC are 2-D animated with The Magic Key having rough animation looking like storyboard art while the videos from The One-T’s ABC are CGI except for Hamburgesa which is 2-D animated and U!!! doesn’t have a music video at all.

-The Creators
+Creators

 The cartoon characters in this band were created to conceal the real people behind this project.
 The people behind this project are Eddy Gronfier, responsible for the musical part of the project, is a former radio host (on NRJ, Fun Radio, Maxximum, M40 Rock ....), jingle producer (on RTL, Skyrock, M40, Radio Scoop ...), radio director (The monsters on Skyrock, Charly and Lulu on RTL 2 ...), and composer/ remixer of One-T, and Thomas Pieds, author of the concept and the song lyrics, is also the director of the One-T music videos.
 Before One-T, Thomas was already directing music videos, TV ads and TV series.